-Students that are within 12 credits of completing their undergraduate program, 6 credits for graduate program, may file an Application for Graduation.
+Students that are within 12 credits of completing their undergraduate program, 6 credits for graduate (including post-baccalaureate and post-master's certificate) program, may file an Application for Graduation.
+Students in doctoral programs must have completed all academic requirements including the final defense or presentation to apply for graduation.
 The Office of the Registrar will use the application to complete a degree audit to ensure students are meeting graduation requirements.
-The Application for Graduation is also used for commencement ceremony and to confer degrees.
+The Application for Graduation is also used to confer degrees.